Sayon-okai/news-homepage-main/README.md

 ### What I learned

-I was able to use jquery to add interactivity to project using click handler and other jquery method
+I was able to used css and jQuery to style and add interactivity to side bar

 ```css
   .sidebar {